SENCo's Role

 • Collaboration & Coordination: Partners with school leaders, class teachers, parents, and external professionals (local agencies) to tailor interventions and secure specialist input.

-• Monitoring & Impact: Tracks pupil progress, manages the SEN budget and resources, and evaluates the effectiveness of strategies - whether in a single school or across academy schools.
+• Monitoring & Impact: Tracks pupil progress, manages the SEN budget and resources, and evaluates the effectiveness of strategies, whether in a single school or across academy schools.

 Key Responsibilities of a SENCo

-A SENCo’s week is a blend of strategic planning, hands-on support, and collaborative problem-solving.
+A SENCo's week is a blend of strategic planning, hands-on support, and collaborative problem-solving.
 Although they often start out as classroom teachers, taking on the SENCo role usually means stepping away from a full teaching timetable to focus entirely on the needs of pupils with SEND.
-Many SENCos bolster their expertise through specialist training - whether that’s an accredited postgraduate programme or courses from bodies like NASEN - so they can deliver tailored interventions and even train colleagues.
+Many SENCos bolster their expertise through specialist training, whether that's an accredited postgraduate programme or courses from bodies like NASEN, so they can deliver tailored interventions and even train colleagues.

 On any given day, you might find a SENCo designing whole-school policy one moment, then observing a pupil's learning the next.
 They'll meet with parents, psychologists, or therapists to share progress and arrange referrals.
 They'll also coach teachers on adapting lesson plans and behaviour strategies, and they'll manage a modest budget to ensure resources match each child's needs.
 Behind the scenes, SENCos keep meticulous records, analyse performance data, and stay up to date with changing SEND legislation.